natebrunelle/cs2102/markdown/policies.md

 - Joining the zoom live-stream remotely
 - Watching the recorded lecture after-the-fact.

+However, you are strongly encouraged to attend class in-person.
+Masks are optional but appreciated.
 Links to your section's zoom livestreams and recordings can be found on the Collab site.

 We will generally have time-limited, and sometimes group-work, assignments during the Friday class time (and on one Monday), and so synchronous and in-person attendance is expected then.
 If you are not able to attend those times make-up opportunities are available, just ask the course staff.

 ## Tasks {#tasks}

-The course is organized around four 3-week modules:
+The course is organized around four 3-week modules, **each worth 25% of your grade**:

 1. **Discrete Structures**: sets, logic, equivalence proofs
 2. **First-order Logic**: predicates, quantifiers, functions, relations